andreausu/CodiceFiscale/README.md

 The library is fully tested with PHPUnit.

-Go to the base library folder and install the dev dependencies with composer, and then run the phpunit test suite
+Go to the root folder, install the dev dependencies with composer, and then run the phpunit test suite

 ``` bash
 $ composer --dev install